Yitzhak Yedid : Associate Artist

-Ake Holmquist (Norra Skåne, Sweden) wrote, 'Yedid integrates specific stylistic influences into a personal created unity.
-The manner in which he describes folkloristic influences and melancholic specific themes can remind of Béla Bartók; improvisatory float of hovering à la Keith Jarrett'.
+Ake Holmquist (Norra Skåne, Sweden) wrote that "Yedid integrates specific stylistic influences into a personal created unity.
+The manner in which he describes folkloristic influences and melancholic specific themes can remind of Béla Bartók; improvisatory float of hovering à la Keith Jarret"..

-Eleven CDs of Yedid's compositions have been released by prestigious international publishers and distributers including Challenge Records International, Sony, Naxos, -btl-, Muse, MCI and Kaleidos, and more than 300 reviews of his work have been published in the international music media.
-His latest CD was an award nominee for the Most Original Australian Jazz Album in the 2013 Australian Jazz Bell Awards.
+Thirteen albums of Yedid's music have been released by prestigious international publishers and distributers including Challenge Records International, Sony, Naxos, -btl-, Muse, MCI and Kaleidos, and numerous reviews have been published in the international music media.

 Yitzhak Yedid — current to July 2021